sinouye/MinerMike/README.md

 ## Dependencies
 ### Libraries
-Libraries that are required to run this are OgreOverlay, audio, openal, OgreMain, OIS, and boost_system.
+The libraries that are required to run this are OgreOverlay, audio, openal, OgreMain, OIS, and boost_system.
 Make sure these are stored in `/usr/local/lib/` and `/usr/lib/x86_64-linux-gnu`, as that is where Eclipse is set to look for these libraries.

 ### Includes
 Other include paths are required to match are as follows: